oconnor-ryan/E2E2/README.md

   - End-to-End-Encrypted messages
   - Must use phone number and phone to create account.
   - Can link up to 5 computers (NOT PHONES) to same account, but unlinks after 30 days.
+  - Linked devices do not sync conversation history since each device generates its own keypair.
   - Uses Signal Protocol
   - Centralized
   - No web client